So, you want to travel annnnd make money at the same time. Cool. It’s easier than you may think!

 EXPECTED PAY: Depends on how the payment structure is set up but usually between $50 and $150 bucks a night.

 THE SETBACKS: It’s usually just a short term job to make a bit of cash while on the road.
 Although you could make more out of it if you become the full-time promoter for a big venue.

 WHY IT’S A GREAT JOB: It’s a great job because you can do it at anytime from anywhere.
 Wherever there’s a wifi connection and a laptop, you can write.
-Actually, with your Windows Desktop and files in the Cloud, you can be productive from anywhere, even without a laptop.
-Check out the services at CloudDesktopOnline and CloudAppsPortal.
-It’s also pretty easy to get simple writing gigs.
+It’s pretty easy to get simple writing gigs as well.
 When I was travelling I would put posts up on Facebook groups asking if anyone needs a writer for any sort of content.
 I’d be able to get enough work to make some spending cash for my travels.